Wraptious

 Practice building your stand at home before attending.
 Not only will this uncover any potential issues, it will give you a lot more confidence going into the show.
 Know the specs of your stand – its size, height and wall-type, for example.
 You don’t want any surprises during setup.
 Good lighting is important too, and in my opinion worth spending the money on.
 If you’re confident you’ll be attending shows regularly, it may be worth investing in your own lighting.

 It is finally worth remembering that YOU are part of your display too.
 You never know who will walk past your stand when.
 Keep smiling and look interested.
 Be present.
 Try not to eat on your stand or use your phone.
-The days are long and it’s understandable you’ll want some downtime, so try and get some help covering your stand if you can.
+The days are long and, understandably, you’ll want some downtime, so try and get some help covering your stand if you can.
 But make sure your stand is attended from opening through to close.
 It sounds obvious, but so often I see people leave their stands before the show closes, and I never understand why.
 Some of our best orders have been taken after the official close time when a buyer is rushing to finish off their ordering.

 TIP 4: GREAT CONVERSATIONS